nais/doc/docs/persistence/postgres.md

 !!! info
-    The Database instance takes a few minutes to be created, so your app will not be able to connect to right away, this only applies to the first time deploy
+    The Database instance takes a few minutes to be created, so your app will not be able to connect to right away.
+This only applies to the first time deploy.

 !!! info
     This feature is only available in GCP clusters.
 If you need on-prem databases, head over to [navikt/database-iac](https://github.com/navikt/database-iac).